helloworldC2/VirtualRobot/README.md

 VirtualRobot
 ============

-First Year project involving a virtual robot
+First Year project involving a virtual robot :smiley:

 "oldBase" branch contains the first project which we used as a base for future projects